TheOnlyWayUp/selfcord/docs/ext/commands/api.rst

 Prefix Helpers
 ----------------

-.. autofunction:: discord.ext.commands.when_mentioned
+.. autofunction:: selfcord.ext.commands.when_mentioned

-.. autofunction:: discord.ext.commands.when_mentioned_or
+.. autofunction:: selfcord.ext.commands.when_mentioned_or

 .. _ext_commands_api_events:

 Event Reference
 -----------------

-These events function similar to :ref:`the regular events <discord-api-events>`, except they are custom to the command extension module.
+These events function similar to :ref:`the regular events <selfcord-api-events>`, except they are custom to the command extension module.

-.. function:: discord.ext.commands.on_command_error(ctx, error)
+.. function:: selfcord.ext.commands.on_command_error(ctx, error)

     An error handler that is called when an error is raised inside a command either through user input error, check